ACTA-Team/ACTA-contracts/docs/vault-contract-readme.md

 This document describes each public function of the `acta_vault_contract`, the authorization model, and how the multi‑tenant vault works.
 It also covers how to deploy and reference the issuance contract.

-**Testnet Vault Contract ID**
+**Network Vault Contract IDs**

-Note: Example ID — replace with your own deployment.
+Note: Examples — replace with your own deployment if different.

-- `CBOWVYBPLXU44EXGUJB3T4EC7GA47T6KERAOECYNP4WNFA73DZHBP4VQ`
+- Testnet: `CBOWVYBPLXU44EXGUJB3T4EC7GA47T6KERAOECYNP4WNFA73DZHBP4VQ`
+- Mainnet: `CBWXA3XCP7DHIDIFEPUVNKCXKN27KMYQBKKRMSEA25EEDIKRKRTTQZQ4`

 ## Key Concepts